island-coder/personal-site-blog/content/about/index.md

 ## Who am I?

-Currently a third year Computer Science undergraduate with a keen interest in computing and software solutions.
+Currently a final year Computer Science undergraduate with a keen interest in computing, software and data.
 Particularly interested in creative technology-driven solutions for real world issues in Sri Lanka and beyond.

 ## My Experience

-Currently engaged in projects relating to full stack web development and 3D graphics.
+Previously engaged in projects relating to full stack web development, image processing and 3D graphics.
 Has a track record in hackathons and coding competitions, having secured wins and placements.
 Beyond tech, I love to volunteer on and off campus while enjoying the exchange of knowledge and fresh perspectives.